Szune/ArchivalTibiaV71MapEditor/README.md

 ⚠ **Disclaimer:**

-- Has issues drawing some of the sprites
 - Requires a Tibia 7.1 .pic, .spr and .dat file in the same folder as the map editor
 - Requires a categories.cats file in the same folder as the map editor (example following)